 Best Places to Go Ice Skating in Indianapolis | Where to Chill Out Year Round

 Have you ever taken your kids ice skating?
 We recently took Scout, our seven-year-old, for her first ice skating experience and it was fun!
 Our firstborn child, Lulu, went ice skating when she was four and I couldn’t get her off the ice!
-Scout was a little more careful, holding the rail all the way around the rink, using it to pull herself along.
+Scout was a little more careful, holding the rail around the rink, using it to pull herself along.
 Twice I was able to get her to hold my hand and try to come out a little further on the ice skating rink, but she was very apprehensive.
 By the time it came time to leave, she didn’t want to go despite the fact she was barely moving at the pace of a snail.

 Ice Skating Rinks in Indianapolis

-One of our favorite things to do in the winter is to go ice skating because it just seems like something you should do in the winter!
 Here are the best indoor ice skating rinks and outdoor ice skating rinks in Indianapolis and the surrounding area.
-Beginner ice skaters are welcome, as there are ice skating classes available and skate aids or skate mates can be rented at many of the locations.
+Beginner ice skaters are welcome, as there are ice skating classes available, and skate aids or skate mates can be rented at many of the locations.
 If you have the next forward or defense for the Indy Fuel Hockey Team, many ice rinks have special Stick & Puck times so kids can work on their hockey skills.

 Ice Skating in Indianapolis